 If you are experiencing pain and swelling in the very early stages of the injury (first 48 to 72 hours), the first step in a conservative treatment protocol would be to focus on reducing the discomfort by applying a quality cold pack to the injured achilles along with a high quality pain relief cream such as our Arnica Infusion Cream.

 Even though the concept is simple, improving blood flow to injured tissues can be difficult.
-When the injury is achilles related, the challenges are even greater.
-Traditional methods require your muscles and tendons to move to promote blood flow (exercise), but that same motion that promotes blood flow can at times lead to making your pain and condition worse.
+When the injury is ankle related, the challenges are even greater.
+Traditional methods require your muscle to move to promote blood flow (exercise), but that same motion that promotes blood flow can at times lead to making your pain and condition worse.

-- Have you reinjured your achilles by getting back on your feet too quickly?
+- Have you reinjured your achilles by returning to work too quickly?

-- How many times in the past have you aggravated your achilles just trying to perform basic tasks around the home?
+- How many times in the past have you aggravated your lower leg just trying to perform basic tasks around the home?

-- Is your debilitated achilles preventing you from work or activities you love to do?
+- Is your debilitated heel/achilles preventing you from work or activities you love to do?

 Most people we deal with tell us these scenarios have happened to them many times in the past.
 Perhaps it has already happened to you.